New to MZC

 I'm writing a paper on Buddhism for school.
 Can I come and observe your practice, or can someone there talk to me about it?

 We often have visits from students of comparative religion, Asian studies, sociology or other disciplines.
 Many come to the Introduction to Zazen and get most of the information they need.
 If you need to interview clergy or practitioners, that may be possible as well; folks are often willing to answer gracious and respectful questions about their practice.
 However, you are strongly advised to make your plans well in advance of the paper's due date.
-Intro Zazen is not held during two-day sittings, and practitioners are not always available for interviews on short notice--they have busy lives, too.
+Practitioners are not always available for interviews on short notice--they have busy lives, too.

 Can my class or group make a field trip to MZC?